 2. You would not have needed to worry about tax-saving investments every year.

 Most importantly, you would have contributed only about Rs.
 7 lakhs to get to that Rs.
-10 lakhs wealth.
+10 lakhs goal.
 The rest would have come from earnings on your investments.

 Tip: if your salary goes up by 20%, you should increase savings also by that amount – you will get to your goals faster.